-Standard 1.7(a) states "if a member commits two or more acts of misconduct and the Standards specify different sanctions for each act, the most severe sanction must be imposed."
+In this matter, respondent committed three acts of professional misconduct.
+Standard 1.7(a) requires that where a respondent "commits two or more acts of misconduct and the standards specify different sanctions for each act, the most severe sanction must be imposed."